Ever wonder what would happen if you ate nothing but bacon for an entire month?

 I wanted a bit more, I don’t know, permission, I guess.
 I wanted to know that this wasn’t going to clog my arteries.

-And then another thing I’ve experimented with, I did the egg fast.
+Then another thing I’ve experimented with, I did the egg fast.

 The Bacon Experiment was really interesting.